ThomasKli/stupeflix-api-test/docs/support.rst

 What kind of formats can I create?
 ++++++++++++++++++++++++++++++++++

   You can use mpeg-2, mpeg-4, h264, 3gp codecs , with flv, mp4, avi, mov, dvd formats (this is not limitative).
-See `Supported coders, formats <http://developer.stupeflix.com/documentation/supported_coders_formats>`_ for an exhaustive list.
+See :ref:`supported_coders_formats` for an exhaustive list.

 What is the maximum duration of a video?
 ++++++++++++++++++++++++++++++++++++++++